Time spent living in current home

 What the data measures

-This data measures the average (mean) length of time, in years and months, that people in England have lived in their current home.
+The data shows the average length of time that people in England have lived in their current home, by ethnicity.

-The information relates to households.
-A household is one person or a group of people (not necessarily related) who have the accommodation as their only or main residence.
-If it is a group, they must share cooking facilities and also share a living room, sitting room or dining area.
+The information relates to households, which is either one person or a group of people (not necessarily related) sharing cooking facilities and a living room or dining area, and who have the accommodation as their only or main residence.

 Not included in the data